Cyb3rDoctor/HACON_CTF/Auth0r.md

 <br/><br/>

 Nice!
-The author site is there (www.theuib.live)
+The author site is there. (www.theuib.live)

 <br/><br/>
-The flag was in a hidden directory which you could find it in the home page source, and it's (/hacsecurity)
+The flag was in a hidden directory which you could find in the home page source, and it's (/hacsecurity)

 ![image](https://user-images.githubusercontent.com/70543460/94371029-0fb1c800-00fc-11eb-9a91-8c8627513c37.png)